Haricharan1212/Haricharan1212.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='mailto:haricharan12122003@gmail.com'>haricharan12122003@gmail.com</a>.
+8248003579

 profile:
   align: right
-  image: prof_pic.jpg
+  image: 2c_image.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>555 your office number</p>
     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Hi, I'm Haricharan!